pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 ### Normal-Case Operation

-In each round, one validator is the proposer and the others are validators.
+In each round, one validator is the proposer and the others act as validators.
 The normal case operation of Pactus consensus algorithm includes these three steps: **propose**, **prepare** and **precommit**

 #### Propose phase

 The proposer $$p$$ collects transactions and creates a proposal block.
-It signs and broadcasts a propose message with the proposed block piggybacked to all the validators.
+It signs and broadcasts a proposal message with the proposed block piggybacked to all the validators.
 Propose message has this form:

 $$ \langle \langle \text{PROPOSE},h,r \rangle \_{\sigma \_p}, B \rangle $$